Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: Introduction

 \section{Introduction}

-To date, the Advanced LIGO \cite{LIGOScientific:2014pky} and Advanced Virgo \cite{VIRGO:2014yos} gravitational wave (GW) detectors have discovered nearly 90 candidate coalescing binary black holes signals \cite{LIGOScientific:2016dsl,LIGOScientific:2016aoc,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}.
-This has opened up avenues to test various physical scenarios, in particular the possibility that binary black holes carry electric charges, or dark charges associated with dark matter candidates \cite{Gupta:2021rod}.
-Signals from binary black holes consists of three phases: inspiral, merger, and ringdown.
+To date, the Advanced LIGO \cite{LIGOScientific:2014pky} and Advanced Virgo \cite{VIRGO:2014yos} gravitational wave (GW) detectors have discovered nearly 90 candidate coalescing binary black hole signals \cite{LIGOScientific:2016dsl,LIGOScientific:2016aoc,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}.
+This has opened up avenues to test various physical scenarios, particularly the possibility that binary black holes carry electric charges or dark charges associated with dark matter candidates \cite{Gupta:2021rod}.
+Signals from binary black holes consist of three phases: inspiral, merger, and ringdown.
 Charges affect the ringdown physics \cite{Pani:2013ija,Pani:2013wsa,Zilhao:2014wqa,Mark:2014aja,Dias:2015wqa,Dias:2021yju}, and in \cite{Carullo:2021oxn}, an analysis of quasi-normal modes was performed on GW150914, leading to 90\% upper bounds on the charge-to-mass ratio of the remnant black hole of $|q/m| < 0.33$.
-Here we focus on the inspiral part of the signal, which can be described analytically through the post-Newtonian (PN) approximation \cite{Blanchet:2009ggi, Blanchet:2013haa}.
-When charges are introduced, the appropriate model is Einstein-Maxwell theory, where the Lagrangian for binary motion was previously calculated up to first PN (1PN) order in \cite{Patil:2020dme, Khalil:2018aaj} (where the latter also included a dilaton).
-The results were subsequently used to constrain charges on coalescing binary black holes using gravitational wave signals from the second Gravitational Wave Transient Catalog (GWTC-2); in \cite{Gupta:2021rod}, 1-$\sigma$ constraints of $|q/m| \leq 0.2 - 0.3$ were placed.\\
+Here, we focus on the inspiral part of the signal, which can be described analytically through the post-Newtonian (PN) approximation \cite{Blanchet:2009ggi, Blanchet:2013haa}.
+When charges are introduced, the appropriate model is Einstein-Maxwell theory, where the Lagrangian for binary motion was previously calculated up to first PN (1PN) order in \cite{Patil:2020dme, Khalil:2018aaj} (the latter also included a dilaton).
+The results were subsequently used to constrain charges on coalescing binary black holes using gravitational wave signals from the second Gravitational Wave Transient Catalog (GWTC-2); in \cite{Gupta:2021rod}, 1-$\sigma$ constraints of $|q/m| \leq 0.2 - 0.3$ were placed.

-Considering further improvements in detector sensitivities, and in particular the planned next-generation GW observatories Einstein Telescope \cite{Punturo:2010zza,Hild:2010id}, Cosmic Explorer \cite{LIGOScientific:2016wof}, and LISA \cite{2017arXiv170200786A,Baker:2019nia,Amaro-Seoane:2022rxf}, more accurate theoretical predictions are in order.
-In this work we calculate the Lagrangian for two inspiraling bodies with charges included to 2PN order, using the effective field theory (EFT) approach.\\
+Considering further improvements in detector sensitivities, particularly with the planned next-generation GW observatories Einstein Telescope \cite{Punturo:2010zza,Hild:2010id}, Cosmic Explorer \cite{LIGOScientific:2016wof}, and LISA \cite{2017arXiv170200786A,Baker:2019nia,Amaro-Seoane:2022rxf}, more accurate theoretical predictions are in order.
+In this work, we calculate the Lagrangian for two inspiraling bodies with charges included up to 2PN order, using the effective field theory (EFT) approach.